Being Proactive about Behavioral Health

 This begs the question - how can we make those in need of mental health help feel more comfortable about seeking assistance?

-In Lucro, we’ve seen a trend towards proactive mental health engagement projects.
+We’ve seen a trend towards proactive mental health engagement projects.
 These projects include digital depression care, applications that connect patients to behavioral health providers (including multilingual providers) through telemedicine solutions, and overall emotional wellness.

 Increasing Access to Mental Health Assistance